hughperkins/howto-jenkins-ssl/letsencrypt.md

 ### 3. Start jenkins

 Given:
-- you are in the directory with jenkins.war present
+- you are in the directory containing `jenkins.war`
-- you've generated `cert.pem` and `key.pem`, into this directory
+- `cert.pem` and `key.pem` are in this directory

 When you do:
 ```